arath11/VideoGames_FinalProject/README.txt

 My first readme
 This my video game

-It was made with unity
+It was made with unity.

+The game it's a run'n'go.

-There are 3 levels and one  final boss
+There are 3 levels each one with diferent styles.
+There is a final boss battle with 3 states.